-Now in its seventh year, the Masters Series invites celebrated documentary filmmakers and acclaimed professionals–including editors, cinematographers and sound designers–to share their in-the-field experiences and expertise during a Masters Series Class with members of Toronto’s professional documentary filmmaking community.
+Now in its eighth year, the Masters Series invites celebrated documentary filmmakers and acclaimed professionals–including editors, cinematographers and sound designers–to share their in-the-field experiences and expertise during a Masters Series Class with members of Toronto’s professional documentary filmmaking community.
 The Masters Series Lab is a forum to constructively workshop and improve projects, guided by guest Masters in a structured, supportive space.

 Previously Featured Masters